bookwyrm-social/documentation/content/using_bookwyrm/main-menu.md

 As a new user, you will be suggested some accounts to follow.
 You can also search for your friend's username to find and follow them.
-If they are using a different BookWyrm website than you (for example, `bookwyrm.social` and `ramblingreaders.org`) then you can still follow them - but you might also need to include their website address in the username, like this:
+If they are using a different BookWyrm website than you (for example, `bookwyrm.social` and `ramblingreaders.org`) then you can still follow them - but you will need to use their full account name including the instance domain name, like this:

 `user@example.com` or `arthur@ramblingreaders.org`

 ### Home Timeline

-Your Home Timeline is a chronological feed of all the statuses posted by people you follow.
+Your Home Timeline is a chronological feed of all the statuses about books posted by people you follow.
 This includes their reading status updates (want to read, started reading, finished, etc), reviews, ratings, comments, and quotes that they've shared.
 Read more about [types of statuses here](/posting-statuses.html).